Sustainable Architecture Internship in Ecuador

 ORGANIZATION

-Based in Quito, Ecuador, this organization offers immersive internships around Ecuador that blend academic learning with hands-on experience.
+Based in Ecuador, this organization offers immersive internships around the country that blend academic learning with hands-on experience.
 Through partnerships with local businesses and industry experts, interns gain practical skills in their chosen focus area.
 These programs provide a structured yet dynamic environment where participants can work on real-world projects while expanding their global perspective.
 Beyond professional growth, interns have the opportunity to engage with Ecuadorian culture, creating a well-rounded and enriching experience.

 TASKS & REQUIreMENTS